 Husbands, love your wives, just as Christ also loved the church and gave Himself up for her.

-In our society, most couples get married because they fell in love with one another and they want to spend the rest of their lives together.
-There have also been instances where couples fight for their union at the face of opposition from their parents and even go to extreme measures to ensure that their union is not hindered.
+In our society, most couples get married because they fell in love and wanted to spend the rest of their lives together.
+There have also been instances where couples fight for their union at the face of opposition from their parents/family and even go to extreme measures to ensure that their union is not hindered.
 Considering that most couples got married because of love, it is a strange thing that love is not enough to keep the marriage thriving, let alone save it.

 As the harsh realities of life catch up and major disagreements or disappointments in the relationships arise, most couples refuse to address the situation and unwittingly enter into a sort of ‘avoiding the issue’.
 In countless instances, married couples avoid trouble and keep up face for the sake of their children.
 Their communication dwindled and consequently, they stopped being partners in the true sense.
 That kind of passiveness in a marriage does not help at all.
 Couples must understand that they don’t have to endure their sour marriage like some sort of martyrs; instead, they can seek help to restore it.
 It will be worth every effort, they’ll see, because Jesus assured us that all things are possible with God (Matthew 19:26).